-Annex A(3): Solomon Islands - RAMSI Strategic evaluation of police work funded under the New Zealand Aid Programme 2005-2011 Pacific regional report
+Annex A(3): Solomon Islands RAMSI Strategic evaluation of police work funded under the New Zealand Aid Programme 2005-2011 Police work in fragile and conflict affected contexts

-Survey reported that only 31% of Solomon Islanders said that the RSIPF treats people fairly and with respect.
+(including the RSIPF police) or politicians, this increased to 81% in 2008 and 83% in 200919.
+The 2011 Survey 2011 reported that only 31% of Solomon Islanders said that the RSIPF treats people fairly and with respect.